 Before joining RAND Europe, Hofman worked as a senior evaluation consultant conducting numerous studies of public policies and programmes in the EU.
 Previously, she was responsible for evaluating programmes financed from the European Social Fund in Poland.
 She represented Poland at the Local Employment and Economic Development Programme at the OECD and at the Directorate-General for Employment and Social Affairs of the European Commission.
 She has carried out several trainings on evaluation approaches, designs and methods.

-Hofman holds an M.A. in international relations and an M.Econ.Sc. in European economics and public affairs.
+Hofman holds an M.A. in international relations from Warsaw University and an M.Econ.Sc. in European economics and public affairs from University College Dublin.
 She is a member of the Polish Evaluation Society, the Social Research Association, and the European Evaluation Society.

 Hofman, J., Barberi, M., Butkute, M., Caturianas, D., Sacher, M., Dimova, S., Stewart, K., Ensuring high-quality job creation from EU funding programmes: How can the best practice of Horizon 2020 be better integrated into other programmes (ESF, Youth Guarantee, Globalisation Fund)? , European Parliament, 2018

 van Stolk, C. and Hofman, J. "Transforming employment support for those with mental health problems," in Learning and Work Institute, Opportunity for all: Essays on transforming employment for disabled people and those with health conditions, Learning and Work Institute, 2017

 Harte, E., J. Hofman, and A. Sikiaridi, The Role of the European Social Fund in Supporting Childcare Provision in the European Union, RAND (RR-1364), 2016